quantling/pyndl/doc/source/quickstart.rst

 Naive Discriminative Learning, henceforth NDL, is an incremental learning algorithm based on the learning rule of Rescorla and Wagner [1]_, which describes the learning of direct associations between cues and outcomes.
-It is naive in the sense that cue-outcome associations are estimated separately for each outcome.
+The learning is thereby structured in events where each event consists of a set of cues which give hints to outcomes.
+Outcomes can be seen as the result of an event, where each outcome can be either present or absent.
+NDL is naive in the sense that cue-outcome associations are estimated separately for each outcome.

 The Rescorla-Wagner learning rule describes how the association strength :math:`\Delta V_{i}^{t}` at time :math:`t` changes over time.
-Time is here described in form of learning events (see :doc:`terminology` for more information).
+Time is here described in form of learning events.
 For each event the association strength is updated as

 .. math::